 You hear a lot about how great a Roth IRA is for saving for your retirement.
-After all, who wouldn’t want their money to grow tax free and be able to withdraw it tax free too?
-But there are some additional benefits to investing in a Roth IRA that exceed just saving for retirement.
+After all, who wouldn’t want their money to grow tax-free and be able to withdraw it tax-free too?
+But there are some additional benefits to investing in a Roth IRA that exceeds just saving for retirement.

 In this post, I am going to highlight 4 often overlooked benefits of a Roth IRA and why you might want to consider investing in one today.